-Security - of information, systems, and communications - has become a central issue in our society.
-Interaction between people's personal devices (far beyond just phones and computers) and the rest of the connected world is nearly continuous; and with the advent of the Internet Of Things its scope will only grow.
+Cyber Security has become a central issue in our society, and a national priority of the UK (see the Chancellor's 2016 speech on "launching the National Cyber Security Strategy").
+Interaction between people's personal devices (far beyond just phones and computers) and the rest of the connected world is nearly continuous; and with the advent of the Internet of Things (IoT) and Internet of Everything (IoE) its scope will only grow.

 In that context, so much can go wrong - every communication can potentially be intercepted, modified, or spoofed, and surreptitiously obtained data can be commercially exploited or used for privacy invasions.
 In fact, data flows in society are such that many people already feel they have lost control over where (their) data goes.

-From that perspective, the Security research group played a key role in setting up, and continues to be a core contributor to, the University's Interdisciplinary Cyber Security Research Centre, see www.cybersecurity.kent.ac.uk.
-The centre achieved EPSRC/GCHQ accreditation as an Academic Centre of Excellence in 2015, one of only 13 in the country.
+From that perspective, the Cyber Security Group played a key role in setting up, and continues to be a leading contributor to, the Kent Interdisciplinary Research Centre in Cyber Security (KirCCS).
+The Centre achieved GCHQ's recognition as an Academic Centre of Excellence in Cyber Security Research (ACE-CSR) from 2015-2017 and 2018-2022.